Statement of Purpose

 The juvenile DVD/videocassette collection emphasizes early childhood and primary grades (birth through Grade 3), especially for home use.
 There are some "public performance" (for group viewing) videos within the collection.

-This collection is housed in Children's Services and provides recommended interactive learning materials appropriate for children from birth through age 4 that help develop skills needed for learning to read.
+This collection is housed in children's area and provides recommended learning materials appropriate for children from birth through age 4.

 Other Departmental Collections

 CATS (Community Access Television Services)